LidiaA3/pokedex/README.md

 + Loading component to alert the user that the page is processing the data for diplay.

-+ Error component and error page to alert teh user that something went wrong.
++ Error component and error page to alert the user that something went wrong.

 + Creation of tests to check that the view pages are rendered correctly and that the preset values are saved correctly on the local storage.